Airtable/blocks/docs/api.md

 Get notified of changes to global config.

 You can watch any top-level key in global config.
+Use '\*' to watch every change.

 Every call to `.watch` should have a matching call to `.unwatch`.